steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

         | Postgres -> raise(NotImplementedException())
 ```

+In case you were concerned that these F# types do not have any state,
+they actually can have fields just like regular classes.
+Notice the
+`Dictionary<int, IPayment>` next to the `InMemory` type?
+That is a
+field!
+The new field does not need to be named until used in a pattern
+match, so the only time it is named is `payments` inside the `Add` and
+`GetAll` functions after we pattern match `InMemory`.
+In fact, if we
+didn't add it in the pattern match, the compiler would give us a
+warning!

 Between the options of traditional interfaces verses pattern matching,
 neither way is truely the best for every circumstance: each comes with
 a trade-off.
 I liken the trade-offs to the "grain of the